ervind/tpl-fw/README.md

 ## Changelog

+### v2.2.2 (2021-05-13)
+* Modification of how Select Type placeholders are added to the option list » less hardcoded mode

 ### v2.2.1 (2021-03-05)
 * JS fixes to make some functions accessible from outside + WYSIWYG editor visual mode loader fix